leithdm/shooty-rocks/README.md

 ## UX

 This project is part of the [Code Institute](https://codeinstitute.net/) Full Stack Software Development course, specifically **Module 2: Interactive Front-End Development**.
-The objective for this milestone project is to "*xxx*"
+The objective for this milestone project is to "*build an interactive front-end site.
+The site should respond to the users' actions, allowing users to actively engage with data, alter the way the site displays the information to achieve their preferred goals.*"

+Main technologies required: HTML, CSS, JavaScript.
+Optional: other JavaScript libraries, external APIs.

 Asteroids...